jorgemunozl/transformer_archi/research/Development.md

 You typically train a MLP, using a training data set, a loss function and an optimizer.
 Additionally you can use regularization techniques to improve the performance of the MLP.
 ### Natural gradient Descent

 There exist different methods to update our parameters.
-Like Gradient Descent, Stochastic Gradient Descent, [[Adaptive Moment Estimation]] ADAM, but in this work we are going to the
+Like Gradient Descent, Stochastic Gradient Descent, [[Adaptive Moment Estimation]] ADAM, but in this work we are going to use
 $$
 \Delta \theta _{\text{nat}}=-\eta \mathcal{F}^{-1} \Delta_{\theta}\mathcal{L}
 $$